-- Each individual has their own set of strengths and support needs across the executive functioning domains. - Support needs will vary across the day and over a lifetime and will usually increase when the individual is stressed/distressed. - Many other skills, such as self-care and independence skills rely on executive functioning skills.
+- Each individual has their own set of strengths and support needs across the executive functioning domains. - Support needs will vary across the day and over a lifetime and will usually increase when the individual is stressed/distressed. - Executive functioning difficulties are helpfully and unhelpfully impacted by context.